rajithareddy09/sf_atproto/QUICK_START.md

 ## Quick Setup Options

-### Option 1: Automated Setup (Recommended)
+### Option 1: Docker-based Setup (Recommended for most users)

-Use the provided deployment script for a fully automated setup:
+Use the provided deployment script for a fully automated Docker-based setup:

 ```bash
 # Clone the repository